eibiflo/cf_cookiemanager/Documentation/ChangeLog/Index.rst

 Version 1.1.0 - New API Cookie Scanner
 ________________

-TODO: API V2 is now available, with a new Cookie Scanner, to scan your website with a better performance and a new detection algorithm.
+API V2 is now available, with a new Cookie Scanner, to scan your website with a better performance and a new detection algorithm.

 Ngrok Support: Now its possible to use Ngrok to scan your local development environment with an Free account.